 Eritrea is Africa’s youngest state and won its independence in 1993 following a long liberation war from Ethiopia.
 The Eritrean People’s Liberation Front (EPLF) took power and promised development and peace, and the establishment of democracy and respect for human rights.
 Today, these laws are only vague memories for the Eritrean people, who are still living in poverty and distress in one of the world’s most totalitarian and human rights-suppressing countries.

-Again, Eritrea is one of the world’s largest producers of refugees according to Digo Paul; young men and women escaping the hopeless situation created by the previously so popular liberation movement and the country’s once-powerful dictator Isaias Afwerki.
+Again, Eritrea is one of the world’s largest producers of refugees; young men and women escaping the hopeless situation created by the previously so popular liberation movement and the country’s once-powerful dictator Isaias Afwerki.

 The designated Eritrean parliament passed a new constitution in 1997, while a general legislative revision was carried out.
 The Constitution and legislation basically define Eritrea as a democracy where human rights must be respected and protected.
 The country has also ratified a number of international human rights conventions.
 But the Constitution has never been implemented, nor is national or international law respected by President Isaias Afwerki and his regime (the Liberation Front changed its name to the People’s Front for Democracy and Justice in 1994, but is still largely referred to as the EPLF).
 The courts of Eritrea are subject to political control, and judicial decisions rarely run counter to the regime’s interests.
 Judges are often military without any legal education.